ColtonTO/TeamGenerator/README.md

 ## Usage
 If you were to install this and try to get it running, here are the steps you need to get it working:
-A) Install the repo
+- Install the repo
-B) Once installed, type 'npm install' in command line
+- Once installed, type 'npm install' in command line
-C) Type 'node index.js' into command line to begin app
+- Type 'node index.js' into command line to begin app
-D) In a 'dist' folder, you will see 'team.html', open that in your default browser
+- In a 'dist' folder, you will see 'team.html', open that in your default browser
-E) Congrats!
+- Congrats!
 You have a new epic team to help you with your project.

 ## Screenshots
 ![Screenshot_20230126_032343](https://user-images.githubusercontent.com/116236745/214972847-971f3a69-4807-4966-9bfc-a0ba30c13712.png)